All services from the counseling center are free and confidential to SRU students.

 - Educational and outreach activities

-This is a confidential space for members to explore marginalized identities and LGBTQIA issues.
-Each week group members join in a discussion that promotes wellness, is non-judgmental and is accepting of differences!
+SANCTUARY (LGBTQIA) 4:30 pm - 6:00 pm This is a confidential space for members to explore marginalized identities and LGBTQIA issues.
+Group members will join in discussion that promotes wellness, is non-judgmental, and is accepting of differences.

-Issues addressed may include but are not limited to
+Issues addressed in counseling may include but are not limited to

 - Relationship concerns (romantic, roommate, family and friends)